rootinc/laravel-azure-middleware/README.md

 AZURE_CLIENT_SECRET=your-app-registration-client-secret
 AZURE_RESOURCE=https://graph.microsoft.com
 ```
-All these values can be gotten from your tenant through https://portal.azure.com.
+All these values can be obtained from your tenant through https://portal.azure.com.
 6. As of version 0.8.0, the variable `AZURE_SCOPE` was added to the project, which are permissions to be used for the request.
 You can read more about these here: https://docs.microsoft.com/en-us/graph/api/resources/users?view=graph-rest-1.0
 7. Additionally, an optional variable, `AZURE_DOMAIN_HINT` was added, so it can be used to help users know which email address they should login with.
 More info here: https://azure.microsoft.com/en-us/updates/app-service-auth-and-azure-ad-domain-hints/
 8. In your App Registration on https://portal.azure.com/, set the `Redirect URIs` (often referred to as reply URLs) to the `/azure/callback` route with the full url (example: https://yourwebsite.com/azure/callback or http://localhost:8000 when running development locally).